DIFFERENTIAL SIGNALING IN PCB DESIGN

 There are a wide variety of rules for routing differential pairs in circulation around the industry.
 Some of them are:

-- As turns are required, make sure there are the same number of turns in each side of the pair
+- As turns are required, design for and route the same number of turns in each side of the pair

 - When layer changes are required, place “ground vias” beside each of the layer changing vias